 5. What’s the best way to use a MEC?

 For employers using a group MEC, the employer mandate moves from Part A to Part B of the ALE shared responsibility.
-This means the “penalty” does not apply to every employee, but instead, just those who take tax credits from the Marketplace.
-Also, because it is considered a group “plan,” it qualifies for certain group HRAs.
+This means the “penalty” does not apply to every employee, just those who take tax credits from the Marketplace.

-If you’re interested in rethinking health benefits and evaluating all of the innovative solutions available to you, reach out to our expert team of benefits consultants by emailing [email protected].
+If you’re interested in rethinking health benefits, reach out to our expert team of consultants by emailing [email protected].